Best Pasta Carbonara (Without Cream!)

 More easy pasta recipes

-- 15-minute creamy pesto chicken with mushrooms and parmesan (I usually serve this with tagliatelle!)
+- This creamy pesto chicken with mushrooms and parmesan is another 15-minute pasta recipe you’ll love (there’s a secret ‘no cream’ ingredient, and I usually serve it with tagliatelle!)

-- If you’re loving the Mediterranean style of this recipe, try this 20-minute lemony Mediterranean tuna pasta too.
+- If you’re loving the Mediterranean vibe of this recipe, try this 20-minute tuna pasta recipe too.

 Or take a look at all my pasta recipes.